 We sort these under separate categories in Heartbeat, so while the main page shows the latest updates up top, you can also choose to view, for example, just the quarterly updates all in one page.
 This makes it incredibly convenient to get an overview of how the company has developed over time, and helps with reporting on progress to people like the Board.

 Or if you're me, you'll use it to overshare all the book recommendations that no-one asked for.

-You can do this by mapping your newsroom to your domain and setting the server permissions using a reverse proxy or a dedicated solution like Cloudflare.
+You can do this by mapping your site to your domain and setting the server permissions using a reverse proxy or a dedicated solution like Cloudflare.
 Or if you're on our Enterprise plan, speak with us and we'll set it up for you :)

 How to set it up